Riiz0/OptimalAI/contracts/README.md

 # OptimalAI: AI-Powered DeFi Portfolio Manager

 **OptimalAI** is a comprehensive DeFi portfolio management system that leverages artificial intelligence to optimize investments across multiple protocols.
 The system consists of a modular smart contract architecture that enables secure asset management, automated trading strategies, and cross-protocol interactions.
+Built for the Safe Agentathon, OptimalAI aims to redefine DeFi portfolio management by combining AI-driven decision-making with robust on-chain execution.

 ---